ChrisBoyce886/Project3/README.md

 1. Clone this repo - https://github.com/ChrisBoyce886/Project3.git
 2. Download then Open [MySQL Workbench](https://www.mysql.com/)
 3. Copy and paste the code from [`schema.sql`](server/db/schema.sql) into your MySQL Server and *execute* code to create your database.
-4. Open [`config.json`](server/config/config.json) and replace username and password with your personal MSQL Server information.
+4. Open [`config.json`](server/config/config.json) and replace username and password with your personal MySQL Server information.
 5. Run `npm install` command from the root directory.
 6. Set the `PORT` environment variable within `server.js` file to the number of your choice. `3000` is set as the default.
 Example: `var PORT = process.env.PORT || 3000`